containers/nri-plugins/test/self-hosted-runner/README.md

 This package describes how to setup Github action-runner [[1]](#s1) to run in self hosted environment [[2]](#s2).

-The setup is devided into two parts, in step 1) a generic Ubuntu 22.04 image is used as a base and new software like Go compiler etc. is installed into it.
+The setup is divided into two parts, in step 1) a generic Ubuntu 22.04 image is used as a base and new software like Go compiler etc. is installed to it.
 Then in step 2) this base image is used to run the actual e2e tests in it.
 A freshly installed Ubuntu image is used for each e2e test run.